VoxelCubes/PanelCleaner/README.md

 docker exec -it pcleaner bash
 ```

-## Usage
+## Command Line Usage

-The program is run from the command line, and, in the most common use, takes any number of images or directories as input.
+The program can be run from the command line, and, in the most common use, takes any number of images or directories as input.
 The program will create a new directory called `cleaned` in the same directory as the input files, and place the cleaned images and/or masks there.
 Often, it's more useful to only export the mask layer, and you can do so by adding the `--save-only-mask`, or `-m` for short, option.

 Examples:
 ```bash